 Staking your PIVX, which has no required minimum, but requires you to keep your wallet active.

 Method 3 – Helping Out

 There are also opportunities available all the time to help out with community projects funded by PIVX.
 If you help these projects along, you become eligible to earn PIV for your time and work.
 These opportunities include development, marketing, customer support, and more.
-If you’d like to help out with these activities, please reach out to us on Slack or in the Forums!
+If you’d like to help out with these activities, please reach out to us on Discord or in the Forums.

 How Much PIV is Created, and How is it Distributed?

 Every 60 seconds, 6 PIV are created (Also sometimes called minting).
 These PIV are then automatically divided into three pieces.
 A fixed amount (1 PIV) goes into a pool that is used to fund the growth of PIVX.
 (Method 3) The Masternodes vote on which projects that amount should be spent on, and then the community members who proposed the project claim the PIV.
 The remainder (5 PIV) gets divided between the Masternodes and the Stakers.
 (Methods 1 & 2) The split between Masternodes and Stakers differs depending on whether or not the winning stake was PIV or zPIV (zPIV earning 3 a zPIV reward rather than 2 awarded to PIV stakes).
 This current distribution incentivizes zPIV staking to support the anonymity set size.

 How Much PIV Should I Actually Expect to Make?